 Day 1 Delhi

 Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into to the hotel and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board or ask reception where and what time the group meeting will be held.

 Day 2 Udaipur (1B)